sonnypolaris/Sentiment-analysis/README.md

 <img src = "images/sentiment trends.png" >

+## Guide to use .tml files
+For step-by-step instructions on how to import .tml files into your ThoughtSpot cluster please refer [How to use TML files](https://docs.thoughtspot.com/cloud/latest/scriptability#_how_to_use_tml_files)

 ## Conclusion
 After connecting to Snowflake, ThoughtSpot’s AI-powered Analytics allow anyone to ask and answer questions from our Snowpark’s machine-learning results.